m1ckyb/Librarrarian/unreleased.md

 ### Added
 - **Arr Integration Setup**: Added UI in the "Options" tab to configure connection settings (Host and API Key) for Sonarr, Radarr, and Lidarr.
 - **Arr Connection Testing**: Implemented a "Test Connection" button for each Arr service that validates the provided credentials and provides immediate feedback.
+- **Sonarr Rename Jobs**: Added a new "rename" job type.
+A "Scan Sonarr" button on the Job Queue page will find completed downloads from the Sonarr API and add them to the queue to be renamed.

 ### Bugs / Buggy Features